deerajdg5/ML_learning_chatbot/README.md

 ## Installation

-This package can be installed from [PyPi](https://pypi.python.org/pypi/ChatterBot) by running:
+This package can be installed by running:

 ```bash
 pip install chatterbot